 You probably have heard that “chocolate causes headaches.”
 It is likely that we owe this to the doctors and their experience treating patients with headaches.

-If you make the test, I hope that you are like me so you can keep enjoying a good quality and healthy chocolate…
+If you make the test, I hope that you are like me so you can keep enjoying good quality and healthy dark chocolate… some excellent ones here

 Ramon E. Martínez